ATO-Development/Gario-Server/README.md

 ## Custom skins (guide)
-You can use custom skins by putting them in customskins.txt the format is `[shortcut] [skin]` for the skin field, to use a URL skin, you do `:http://url` DO NOT FORGET TO GET REID OF THE S IF IT IS HTTPS OR FORGET TO PUT A : BEFORE.To use an agario skin, use `%skinname`To use that skin in game simply do `<skinsshortuct>` and then your name,
+You can use custom skins by putting them in customskins.txt the format is `[shortcut] [skin]` for the skin field, to use a URL skin, you do `:http://url` DO NOT FORGET TO GET REID OF THE S IF IT IS HTTPS OR FORGET TO PUT A : BEFORE.To use an agario skin, use `%skinname`To use that skin in game simply do `<skinsshortuct>` and then your name

-You can see a more detailed guide on the [wiki] (https://github.com/AJS-development/Ogar-unlimited/wiki/Skins-and-skin-shortcuts)

-## Obtaining and Using

-As Ogar Unlimited is written in Node.js, you must have Node.js and its "ws", and "request" module installed to use it (unless you are using the Windows binary).
-You can usually download Node using your distribution's package manager (for *nix-like systems), or from [the Node website](http://nodejs.org).
-To install the "ws" and "request" module that is required, open up your system command line (cmd for windows, terminal for mac) and type "npm install ws" and do "npm install request".
-To see a detailed guide go to the [Installation guide] (https://github.com/AJS-development/Ogar-unlimited/wiki/Installation) in the wiki

-(You can install and use Ogar unlimited on windows very quickly.
-First click `Installdependancies.bat` in src.
-Then wait (it takes a while), then click `Start.bat` and you're off!
-The next time you start the server, you only have to click `Start.bat`)

-~~ (Binarys are also available in Releases)~~ OUTDATED

-Currently, Ogar listens on the following addresses and ports:
+Currently, Gario listens on the following addresses and ports:
 * *:88 - for the stats server (I would use it to track servers)
 * *:443 - for the game server

-Please note that on some systems, you may have to run the process as root or otherwise elevate your privileges to allow the process to listen on the needed ports. **If you are getting an EADDRINUSE error, it means that the port required to run Ogar UL is being used.
-Usually, Skype is the culprit.
-To solve this, either close out skype, or change the serverPort value in settings/advconfig.ini to a different port.
-You will have to change your connection ip to "127.0.0.1:PORT"**

-Once the game server is running, you can connect (locally) by typing `agar.io/?ip=127.0.0.1:443` into your browser's address bar.
+~~(Once the game server is running, you can connect (locally) by typing `agar.io/?ip=127.0.0.1:443` into your browser's address bar.)
+Now you should use our client !

-## Configuring Ogar UL
-To control how your server is run, Edit files in `src/settings/`

 ## Custom Game modes
-Ogar UL has support for custom game modes.
+Gario has support for custom game modes.
 To switch between game modes, change the value of "serverGamemode" in the configurations file to the selected game mode id and restart the server.
 The current supported game modes are:

 Id   | Name
 -----|--------------